mariakahale/Radio_QuadratureMixer/README.md

 ## Project Overview

 The Radio Quadrature Mixer project focused on the design and implementation of filters, limiters, and mixers within a Software-Defined Radio (SDR) framework.
 This project involved rigorous testing and refinement phases to ensure optimal performance and reliability.
+Full Project Presentation below.

 ## Launching Phase